locationtech/geotrellis/docs/spark-etl/spark-etl-intro.md

-output        | Name of output module to use (ex: s3, hadoop, accumulo) outputProps   | List of `key=value` pairs that will be passed to the output module as configuration pyramid       | Pyramid the layer on save starting from current zoom level to zoom level 1 histogram     | Save histogram to the output AttributeStore for every saved layer
+output        | Name of output module to use (ex: s3, hadoop, accumulo) outputProps   | List of `key=value` pairs that will be passed to the output module as configuration pyramid       | Pyramid the layer on save starting from current zoom level to zoom level 1

 #### Supported Inputs